Sienci-Labs/Resources/gsender/gs-using-gsender.md

 ![](/_images/_gsender/_using/gs_us_notconnected.jpg){.aligncenter .size-medium}

-Connect to your CNC machine by hovering over the **Connect to CNC** button at the top left corner of the screen.
+Connect to your CNC machine by hovering over the **Connect to CNC** button at the top left corner of the screen and clicking the first option (*note that it's recommended to connect this way on your first setup even if you're planning to use Ethernet in the long-run*).

-***Note: You will need to select one of the COM ports if this is the 1st time connecting.
-Once you've connected for the first time, you can connect via Ethernet moving forward.***

-gSender will automatically detect if you are using "grbl" or "grblHAL" and connect you to the correct version.
-Most hobby boards use "grbl" including our original LongBoard, but if you have the SLB or LongMill MK2.5, then you'll use "grblHAL".

-Sometimes there’s more than one COM port available, so you may need to try both to see which one your machine is connected to.
-You will find them by clicking **Unrecognized Ports**.

 ![](/_images/_gsender/_using/gs_us_connectcnc.jpg){.aligncenter .size-full}

-Once you have clicked on the COM port, your machine will be connected.
-This is confirmed when you see the plug icon turn green.
-You will also find either *grbl* or *grblHAL* listed under the COM port selected.
-You can also see the status on the top center of the app change from **Disconnected** to **Idle**, and the controls activate, allowing you to press them.
-Most buttons stay gray if they're still inactive.
+After a moment you should see the plug icon turn green with a checkmark, the status bar at the top, middle change from **Disconnected** to **Idle**, and all the controls in the app become coloured indicating that they're ready to be used.

 ![](/_images/_gsender/_using/gs_us_idleconnected.jpg){.aligncenter .size-full}

-If you are not seeing those changes when you connect, please check the following:
+If you don't see all these changes happen, we'd recommend you check a couple things then retry:

+1. You have a secure connection between your machine's control board and computer.
+1. Click the 'Connect' button again to Disconnect, then hover over it to check if there are any other options listed that you can try.
+For some CNCs you might have to check the 'Unrecognized Ports' dropdown then <a href="https://resources.sienci.com/view/gs-feedback/#port-not-found" target="_blank" rel="noopener">help us update our list of recognized CNCs</a>.
-1. Any other programs that can talk to the Arduino are closed (ex.
-Arduino IDE, Easel, UGS).
+1. Ensure that any other programs that could be talking to your CNC are closed (ex.
+Easel, UGS, Arduino IDE).
-1. See if you have other COM ports available, and try to connect to them.
-1. Your **Baud Rate** is set to the default 115200.
-Your manufacturer may provide a different rate.
-This can be found under the Config tab -> Basics.
-1. Your **Default Firmware** also found in the Config tab -> Basics section at the very bottom.
-You can select either Grbl or grblHAL as your default firmware flavour, should the automatic connection fail.
+1. Update gSender's **Baud Rate** in Config ➜ Basics since your board might not use the typical 115200.
+Check the specs with your manufacturer.
 1. Arduino is securely attached to the LongBoard.
 (Not applicable for the SLB)
+1. If it's connecting but behaving oddly, gSender's automatic firmware detection might've failed.
+In this case ensure you set your board's correct firmware as *grbl* or *grblHAL* under Config ➜ Basics ➜ Firmware fallback.

 ## Jogging and Presets